kaushikpratigya37-crypto/kaushikpratigya37-crypto/README.md

 ## ✍️ About Me

-I move between two disciplines most people treat as separate — **writing** and **development** — and let each sharpen the other.
+I move between three disciplines most people treat as separate — **writing**, **development**, and **IoT** — and let each sharpen the other.
 Writing taught me structure, clarity, and how to hold attention.
-Development taught me logic, precision, and how to make an idea actually *function*.
+Development taught me logic, precision, and how to make an idea actually function.
+IoT taught me how software and hardware can work together to turn ideas into real-world solutions.

-This profile is where the developer side lives: real projects, built line by line.
+This profile is where the developer and builder side lives: real projects, connected systems, and ideas built line by line and circuit by circuit.

 <br>